 Hostelworld: One stop booking for hostel bookings throughout the world.
-Best for budget and solo travellers.
-I have used it extensively while travelling through SE Asia and highly recommend HostelWorld for backpackers and budget travellers.
+Best for budget and solo travelers.
+I have used it extensively while traveling through SE Asia and highly recommend HostelWorld for backpackers and budget travelers.

-Bla Bla Car: A long-distance ride-sharing service that connects car owners and co-travellers to share city to city journeys.
+Bla Bla Car: A long-distance ride-sharing service that connects car owners and co-travelers to share city to city journeys.
 Bla Bla car has the largest carpooling community in the world.

 Cities like Singapore or Jakarta have better local cab service.
 Depending on your currency and the cost of living of the city, it might seem expensive.
 If you are planning to travel on a budget, choose to opt for a public transport like metro or bus transport whichever is readily available and cost-effective.